Brexit information and supports

 @BrexitReadyIRL is the main Government Twitter account for Brexit news.

-The Department of Foreign Affairs and Trade has a section of its website dedicated to Brexit.
+The Department of Foreign Affairs has a section of its website dedicated to Brexit.
 This includes:

 - Brexit negotiations

 - Brexit and business, including information on financial supports and a set of business FAQs

 - A "Brexit and you" section with topics like the Common Travel Area, studying and working in the UK and EU, and FAQs that people might have